starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 ## Clone a Public GitHub Repo

-Run the following command to clone the **100DaysofIaCRepo** from GitHub.
+Next, run the following command to clone the **100DaysofIaCRepo** from GitHub.

 ```bash
 git clone https://github.com/starkfell/100DaysOfIaC.git